Travis Dermott: Arizona Coyotes

 On July 11, 2023, Dermott was signed to a one-year, two-way contract with the Arizona Coyotes for the 2023–24 season.
 The contract carried an NHL salary of $800,000 and an AHL salary of $450,000.
 Dermott attracted attention shortly into his tenure with the Coyotes when, during the team's October 21 home opener game, he became the first NHL player to defy the league's new ban on the use of Pride-themed hockey tape.
 The NHL, NHL Player's Association, and NHL Player Inclusion Coalition reviewed Dermott's action, and ultimately, the ban on Pride tape was rescinded.
 Dermott had used pride tape regularly since he'd been in the AHL.
 He had only waited until a new shipment had arrived after misplacing his supply during his move from Vancouver.

 Edmonton Oilers and Minnesota Wild

 Having concluded his tenure with the Coyotes, Dermott as a free agent was un-signed over the summer.
 On September 14, 2024, Dermott accepted an invitation to attend the Edmonton Oilers training camp for the season on a professional tryout (PTO).
 Dermott had a successful training camp and his PTO was converted into a one-year, two-way contract with the Oilers for the 2024–25 season.
 As a depth defenceman, Dermott went scoreless through 10 appearances with the Oilers before he was placed on waivers and claimed by the Minnesota Wild on December 13, 2024.
 He was reclaimed by the Oilers on February 26, 2025 and was sent down to the Bakersfield Condors.

+Later career

+On 25 November 2025, Sportsnet's Elliotte Friedman reported that Dermott underwent left shoulder surgery on July 23, and was looking to resume his career.
+During the season, on 7 February 2026, Dermott signed a professional tryout (PTO) with the Hartford Wolf Pack of the American Hockey League (AHL).
+Affiliate to the New York Rangers, Dermott made 5 appearances with the Wolf Pack, posting 3 assists before leaving the club on April 13, 2026.